daterre/Cradle/Assets/Cradle/Documentation/Main.md

 * To access the Story component from within a macro, simple use `this.Story`
 * If you want to add properties that can be assigned from the editor, it is recommended to pass the call onto a regular MonoBehaviour script attached to the same GameObject as your Story component.
 For example, `this.Story.SendMessage("PlaySound", soundName);` will pass the macro onto any script attached to that GameObject, where properties can be defined/assigned and the actual work can be done.
 * An instance of this class is created once per story.
 So any member variables will exist for the lifetime of your Story component.
 * When played in the browser, the Sugarcane/Cube story formats might throw an error if an unrecognized function is encountered.
 The easiest way to avoid this is to create a custom dummy JavaScript function that will avoid the error.
-Example (add this in your story's script):
+Example (add this in your story's JavaScript):

 ```js
 window.sfxPlay = function() {};